Sada Payir

 The Making of ‘Unorthodox’ Christians: Transgressions at the Greek Orthodox Carnivals in Asia Minor in the Late Ottoman Empire

-The research adopts a multidimensional method, which means tracing out networks of transgression both within the region’s Greek Orthodox populations and beyond them, through the relationships that transgression creates across the many religious, ethnic, class, and political categories of the Ottoman Empire.
+The research adopts a multidimensional method, which means tracing out networks of transgression both within the region’s Greek Orthodox populations and beyond them, through the relationships that transgression creates across the many religious, ethnic, class and political categories of the Ottoman Empire.
 In its essence, the project aims to bring much-needed new perspectives to the reading of understudied or overlooked Greek Orthodox populations in late Ottoman history.
 It does so by questioning the borders of identity and belonging at the intersections of religion and entertainment during an era in which the Ottoman Empire was going through administrative transformations.
 By shedding light on wrinkles in communal identity, the project also intends to reconsider the conception of ‘the black sheep of the family’ under the Ottoman umbrella and tries to bring new perspectives to the reading of non-Muslim populations in the Ottoman Empire.

 Current Roles